Population transfer: Ukraine

 Hundreds of thousands of Ukrainians have reportedly been forcibly deported to Russia during the 2022 Russian invasion of Ukraine.
 Because of Russia's deporting of thousands of Ukrainian children to Russia, the international criminal court issued an arrest warrant for Vladimir Putin the president of Russia and Maria Lvova-Belova Russia's commissioner for children's rights.
 As of 21 November 2023 there was 6,338,100 Ukrainian refugees fleeing the Russian invasion of Ukraine.
 Most (5,946,000) have gone to European countries but a minority (392,100) went to countries outside of Europe.

 In the Americas

 Inca Empire

 The Inca Empire dispersed conquered ethnic groups throughout the empire to break down traditional community ties and force the heterogeneous population to adopt the Quechua language and culture.
-Never fully successful in the pre-Columbian era, the totalitarian policies had their greatest success when they were adopted, from the 16th century, to create a pan-Andean identity defined against Spanish rule.
+Never fully successful in the pre-Columbian era, the policies had their greatest success when they were adopted, from the 16th century, to create a pan-Andean identity defined against Spanish rule.
 Much of the current knowledge of Inca population transfers comes from their description by the Spanish chroniclers Pedro Cieza de León and Bernabé Cobo.

 The Spanish conquerors continued these Inca policies settling for example thousands of indigenous yanakuna from what is today Ecuador, Bolivia and Peru in the newly conquered central Chile.
 In 1666 the Spanish resettled the Quilmes people from the vicinity of San Miguel de Tucumán more than 1,000 km southeast in Quilmes next to Buenos Aires.